ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 The Collector might issue a collect request for a task provisioned by the Taskprov extension prior to opting in to the task.
 In this case, the Leader would need to abort the collect request with "unrecognizedTask".
-When it does so, it SHOULD also include a "Retry-After" header in its HTTP response indicating the time after which the Collector should retry its request.
+When it does so, it is up to the Collector to retry its request.

-> TODO: Find RFC reference for "Retry-After".

 > OPEN ISSUE: This semantics is awkward, as there's no way for the Leader to
 > distinguish between Collectors who support the extension and those that don't.